The History Behind Trivia Bowl

 To the chagrin of all journalists, in the “modern games,” teams primarily consisting of attorneys and said to be stacked with Quiz Bowl competitors, have dominated the event.
 Powerhouse team, The Japanese American Bar Association (JABA) that prevailed six times, starting in 2001 in Trivia Bowl VII and most recently in 2012 Trivia Bowl XVII and Asian Americans Advancing Justice (now AAAJ, formerly APALC) have become the teams to beat.

-Always a strong supporter of the event, The Los Angeles Times has become the heartbreak kids of Trivia Bowl.
+Always a strong supporter of the event, The Los Angeles Times , while at one point deemed the heartbreak kids of Trivia Bowl, clinched a win at Trivia Bowl XX.
 The Times has competed in all but one Trivia Bowl and has had a team finish in the Top 5 over 10 times.
 On the other hand, its local print competitor, The Orange County Register prevailed in Trivia Bowl IX.

 Recently the “Spirit Award” was introduced and is awarded to the team that demonstrates the most positive engagement, animated enthusiasm and team uniform, in spite of non-competitive Trivia Bowl competition scores.
 The winning Spirit Award team has won a years’ supply of instant noodles.